 You may also consider reading our 10 step guide that aids in dealing with rejections too.

-But how to handle it?
-How to make it hurt a little less?
+How to make Rejections hurt a little less?

 These questions can only be answered if you recognize that there is no one-fit-for-all formula.
 Rejections vary along the spectrum.
 There are different kinds, different intensities, and hence different coping mechanisms.